Concurrent Enrollment

 Back to Course List

-Public Speaking — COM 2523 (Three hours)*
+Public Speaking — ENG 2523 (Three hours)*

 Students gain theoretical and applied knowledge of public speaking techniques.
 Speeches may include extemporaneous, impromptu, informative, persuasive, or rhetorical analysis.

-Wellness for Life — KIN 1002 (Three hours)*
+Wellness for Life — KIN 1002 (Two hours)*

 A practical study of fundamental health and wellness principles based upon the wellness model.
 Personal applications to the lifestyle of the individual that address Christian stewardship of their health and well-being are emphasized.
 Meets the Wellness requirement of the Core Curriculum.